byronka/minum/README.md

 ===============

 This code provides all the functionality for a web application.
-It is written mostly in Java.
+It is written in Java.

 Features:
 --------